datarefuge/workflow/harvesting-toolkit/README.md

 ## 3. Generate HTML, JSON & Directory

-Before starting it's best to get a directory going for the data you're going to archive.
-You will be in charge of creating and collecting this structure for each link that's deemed uncrawlable.
-Using the example from step 1, the structure of the archive will look like so:
+To get started click `Download Zip Starter`, which will download an empty Zip archive structure for the data you are about to harvest.
+The structure looks like this:

 	DAFD2E80-965F-4989-8A77-843DE716D899
 		├── DAFD2E80-965F-4989-8A77-843DE716D899.html